Image Credit: Billy Gast

 The article about choosing the perfect calving date for raising beef cattle explains how to calculate the timing of your ideal calving season so that your herd's nutritional needs match up with the rising and falling nutritional quality of your pastures throughout the seasons.

-I also recommend that you read "The Cattle Year on Grass" chapter of Grass-fed Cattle to learn how to raise cattle that are in sync with the rising and falling nutritional quality of your pastures throughout the seasons.
+I also recommend that you read "The Cattle Year on Grass" chapter of my book, Grass-fed Cattle: how to produce and market natural beef, to learn how to raise cattle that are in sync with the rising and falling nutritional quality of your pastures throughout the seasons.
 This chapter also explains how calving date and body condition at the time of calving affect fertility during the breeding season and even shows you the huge impact that photo-period (length of daylight during the breeding season) has on your cattle's fertility.

 A 42-day cattle breeding season is another vital component of raising beef cattle so they are suited to winter grazing.
 A 42-day cattle breeding season is so important that it deserves its own full-page article.